The typical videoconferencing doesn’t involve an actual telephone these days.

 Top 3 Video Conference Requirements

 This makes it possible to have a face-to-face conversation with someone thousands of miles away.

 While many people work in a traditional office and only go to meetings down the hallway, a new breed of satellite office workers are now only using Video Conferencing methods for all there meetings.
-Read our Main Article on Video Conferencing to understand your options and limitations.